magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-35312-empty-graphql-request-throws-500-error-not-200-ok.md

 ---
-title: MDVA-35312: empty GraphQL request throws 500 error not 200 OK
+title: "MDVA-35312: empty GraphQL request throws 500 error not 200 OK"
-labels: 2.4.1-p1,2.4.2,500 error,GraphQL,MQP 1.0.18,MQP patches,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,support tools
+labels: "2.4.1-p1,2.4.2,500 error,GraphQL,MQP 1.0.18,MQP patches,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,support tools"
 ---

 The MDVA-35312 Magento patch fixes the issue where an empty GraphQL request throws error response code 500.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.18 is installed.
 The patch ID is MDVA-35312.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.